citelab/JAMScript/README.md

 Check your node version.
 If you have a node that is 6.3.1 or later you can skip this step.
 Here are the instructions for Node 6.5.0.
 ```
-sudo apt-get install xz-utils
 wget https://nodejs.org/dist/v6.5.0/node-v6.5.0-linux-x64.tar.xz
 sudo tar -C /usr/local --strip-components 1 -xJf node-v6.5.0-linux-x64.tar.xz
 ```
 You should have the NodeJS and NPM installed now.

-JAMScript uses tcc.
-You need to install it.
-If you have makeinfo you can proceed.
-Otherwise, you need install makeinfo using
+Check whether your system has gcc 5 or newer.
+If not, you need to upgrade it using the following commands.
 ```
+sudo add-apt-repository ppa:ubuntu-toolchain-r/test
+sudo apt-get update
-sudo apt-get install texinfo
+sudo apt-get install gcc-5 g++-5

+sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-5 1
 ```

-Now get tcc and install it as follows.
+JAMScript uses tcc.
+You can get tcc and install it as follows.
 ```
 cd to your downloads directory
 git clone http://github.com/wenger/tcc.git

 cd tcc
 ./configure
 make